 - The surface needs to withstand a lot of horse traffic, all following the same pattern whereas at home riders follow different patterns and use the entire arena more evenly.

 - Recover quickly and be rideable soon after horrendous weather whereas a day off the arena at home is inconvenient but not disastrous.

 - A more compacted horse show footing can help eliminate ruts or inconsistencies to minimize injury risk and to allow all competitors an equal opportunity to perform at the top of their game.

 - Compared with a home arena, a good high-performance competition surface will generally have more grip, firmness and a heavier compaction to maintain evenness between groomings.
 However, the higher grip and compaction increase concussion which adds to the wear and tear on your horse’s legs if you train on it every day.

 The footing at horse shows must withstand a lot of traffic.
 For example, one facility may have 10 competition surfaces with an average of 50 horses per hour for eight to 10-hours a day.
 That’s 500 rounds per arena.
-“Competitive venues need a surface that will withstand that kind of traffic and can be maintained efficiently while providing fairness to every rider,” said Heidi Zorn, owner and co-founder of Premier Equestrian.
+“Competitive venues need a surface that will withstand that kind of traffic and can be maintained efficiently while providing fairness to every rider,” said Heidi Zorn, president of Premier Equestrian.
 “That’s why we created a specific formula for these horse show arenas, that differs from what we would use for a private facility.”